 You want to take a trip to Thailand, and you don’t know where to start?
-It’s essential to prepare your trip well before leaving.
-Whether you are alone, with your friends or relatives, you have to be organized as to the route to follow, the formalities and the visa to be acquired or even know when to leave.
+It’s essential to prepare for your trip well before leaving.
+Whether you are alone, with your friends or with relatives, you have to be organized as to the route to follow, the formalities and the visa to be acquired, or even know when to leave.
 Here are our top tips for organising your trip well and not missing anything!

 Preparing for your Thailand Trip

 When planning your trip, there are a few things you need to know before you go:

 - The currency – The currency in Thailand is Baht and there are exchanges in most tourist areas.
 However, we recommend using the ATMs as this can often offer a better rate.